Johnnyg63/OLCPGEMobileVisualStudio/README.md

   <li>2.24 iOS Beta support.
 Sensors not supported.
 Anything you develop for Android will work on the iOS</i>
   <li>2.25 Corrected Fatal signal 11 (SIGSEGV), code 2 (SEGV_ACCERR), fault, forgot to take (subtract) the 1</i>
   <li>2.26 Updated olc_Configure to set OGLES_20 to use SDK 26->33.
 A big thanks you to @VasCoder for all his testing!!!!</i>
+  <li>2.27 Removed mutexTouchPoints from main engine thread, the engine will run as fast as possiable now!!! </li>
 </ul>

 </p>